Can I Sell My House If It Needs Repairs?

 What Kinds of Repairs Scare Off Traditional Buyers

-Cosmetic issues like dated kitchens, worn carpet, or old paint don't kill deals.
-They just reduce offers.
-Structural and safety problems are a different story because they prevent buyers from getting financing.
-The five biggest deal-killers in Florida:
+Cosmetic issues like dated kitchens, worn carpet, or old paint usually reduce offers.
+Structural, safety, insurance, and permit problems are different because they can affect buyer financing or make a retail buyer ask for large credits.
+The five biggest Florida repair issues to sort out early:

-- Foundation cracks - settling, sinkholes, and slab issues require engineering reports that make lenders nervous
+- Foundation cracks - settling, sinkholes, and slab issues may require engineering review or repair documentation.

 |---|---|---|